sleonia/web-project-config/README.md

-# web-project-config
+# Test-assigments
-My configuration for react-typescript project
+Simple game with balls